pvdb/gloc/README.md

-# Gloc(k) Model 17 - 9mm

-`gloc` is an opinionated utility to count lines of code.
+# yet another code counter: `gloc`

+`gloc` is [yet another code counter](https://github.com/search?q=%22code+counter%22), with some differences and enhancements compared to similar utilities.

-* it groups files based on their file extension, instead of trying to guess their language and grouping them that way
+Most importantly, it simply groups files based on their file extension, unlike other code counters that group files based on the - oftentimes incorrect - language of their content _(as determined by whatever "language detection" heuristics these tools may use)_.

+Further differences and enhancements:

-* it doesn't ignore files just because it doesn't recognise them _(ie. cannot correctly guess their language)_
+* it doesn't ignore files just because it doesn't recognise them _(ie. cannot correctly determine or guess their language)_
 * in a git repo, it processes `$( git ls-files )` by default
-* in a non-git repo, it processes `$( find . -type f)` by default
+* in a non-git directory, it processes `$( find . -type f )` by default
 * it generates human-friendly, `(c)loc`-alike output
 * it is Unix pipeline friendly, by design:
    * it reads the list of filenames to process from `stdin` if `[ ! -t 0 ]`